 Oude Kwaremont: Average gradient – 4%, Maximum gradient – 11.6%, Length – 2200m

 2.2km of pain – tackled not once, but three times throughout the race and more often than not, splitting the peloton or what’s left of it to bits!
 It was atop the Kwaremont in 2017 that World Champion, Peter Sagan’s race was ended with a brutal late race crash.
 On our 2020 Flanders Weekend and Cobbled Classics tours we will spend most of our day catching the action up the Oude Kwaremont, as the most frequently crossed point throughout the race.

 Koppenberg: Average gradient – 9.4% , Maximum gradient – 22% , Length – 700m

-It’s feared by all, mostly due to its harsh steepness and cobbles to combine.
+It’s feared by all, mostly due to its punishing steepness and cobbles to combine.
 On many an occasion you’ll see riders being forced to run their bikes up the short, but brutal climb – usually caused by chaos ahead!

 Muur van Geraardsbergen: Average gradient – 9%, Maximum gradient – 20%, Length – 750m

 Muur means ‘wall’ in Flemish, so we’ll let you be the judge.
 Narrow and steep – and known to always bring an electric crowd of excited spectators awaiting the race to explode up its famous slopes.

 Kanarieberg: Average gradient – 7.7%, Maximum gradient – 14%, Length – 1000m